-When it comes to traveling out of the country for any period of time, there are a lot of things to keep track of.
-Make it easier on yourself and read the international travel checklist below to make sure you’ve got everything you need for your next trip!
+When it comes to traveling out of the country for any period of time, there are many things to keep track of.
+Make it easier on yourself and read the international travel checklist below to ensure you’ve got everything you need for your next trip!

 Downloadable International Travel Checklist